O1sims/Koala/README.md

 Kalua is a mini blockchain application; a simple website that allows users to store and share information.
 The information shared on the blockchain is identified by three essential fields: (1) content; (2) author; and (3) timestamp.
 Because the content will be stored on the blockchain, it is immutable and permanent.

+## Technology stack

+The Python web application uses [Flask](http://flask.pocoo.org/) as its framework.
+Since this is just a mini application, there is no separate frontend framework and the blockchain data is just stored in-memory on the node server(s), so no separate database is used.

 ## Running the application

 There are two parts to this application: the node server and the client-side application itself.
 The node server handles the creation of blocks and the development of the blockchain.
 The client application handles the submission of transactions.